tulioanesio/crud-nest/README.md

 ## Description

-This is a beginner-friendly RESTful API built with the [NestJS](https://nestjs.com) framework.
+This is a first CRUD project designed as a learning exercise to start studying the NestJS framework, using Prisma ORM and PostgreSQL for data persistence.
-The goal of this project is to introduce developers to the basic structure and concepts of NestJS, Prisma ORM, and PostgreSQL by implementing a simple User CRUD.
+It also served as practice for implementing API documentation using Swagger and enhanced validation and schema typing through Scalar API Reference.

 The API includes: